Music and Materials

 The Maya were great artists and used a variety of materials including limestone and other stone, clay, wood, stucco (fine plaster), shell, bone and jade.

-In the absence of metal tools, the Maya used obsidian, a volcanic glass used for making blades and spearpoints amongst other things.
+In the absence of metal tools, the Maya used chert (flint) and obsidian to make tools and weapons.

 Examples of Maya Art